Splatent: Splatting Diffusion Latents for Novel View Synthesis: Introduction

 \section{Introduction}

 Radiance field representations such as NeRFs~\cite{mildenhall2020nerf} and 3D Gaussian splatting (3DGS)~\cite{kerbl20233dgaussians} have established new standards for photorealistic novel view synthesis.
-Concurrently, diffusion models have advanced rapidly, with state-of-the-art models typically operating in a compressed latent space obtained through a variational autoencoder (VAE)~\cite{rombach2022ldm}.
+Concurrently, diffusion models have advanced rapidly, with state-of-the-art models typically operating in a compressed latent space obtained through a variational autoencoder (VAE)~\cite{rombach2022high}.
 Recently, some works explored the idea of radiance field representations directly in this space~\cite{zhou2025latent,aumentado2023reconstructive,chen2024repaint123,metzer2023latent, park2023ed,chen2024mvsplat360}.

 Radiance field representations in diffusion latent spaces offer several advantages.
 Operating at compressed spatial resolutions substantially accelerates both the optimization time and rendering speeds of radiance fields~\cite{metzer2023latent,park2023ed,aumentado2023reconstructive,chen2024repaint123}.
 Moreover, directly predicting the 3D Gaussian features in latent space enables end-to-end training of feed-forward 3D reconstruction models~\cite{chen2024mvsplat360,schwarz2025generative,go2025vist3a,tang2024lvsm}, as gradients propagate straight to the 3D model without attenuation through an encoder.
 Prior work showed that predicting RGB values, encoding them, and then feeding them into a generative model yields inferior results~\cite{chen2024mvsplat360}.
 Operating in latent space avoids this bottleneck and allows diffusion priors to refine the 3D representation directly.
+However, directly rendering these latents from a latent radiance field faces obstacles.
+We demonstrate, consistent with concurrent observations~\cite{zhou2025latent}, that VAE latent spaces used in modern latent diffusion models encode high-frequency details in fundamentally \emph{view-inconsistent} ways~\cite{zhou2025latent,schwarz2025generative}.
+These inconsistencies can severely degrade 3D reconstruction, resulting in blurred textures and missing fine details (see Fig.~\ref{fig:spectral_all_channels}).
+Recent attempts to address this either compromise decoder quality, as in VAE fine-tuning~\cite{zhou2025latent}, or result in hallucinated high-frequency details with stacked video diffusion models~\cite{chen2024mvsplat360}, failing to faithfully reconstruct the scene (see Figs.~\ref{fig:teaser} and~\ref{fig:qualitative_mvsplat360}).